meezymeek/ltdans-run-for-reelection/README.md

 ## Campaign Strategy

-Help Lt.
-Dan avoid the obstacles in his path to re-election!
+Help Danny Boy avoid the obstacles in his path to re-election!
 Jump over low barriers and crouch under high ones.
 The further you go, the higher your campaign score!

 ---

-*"Run Forest Run... but this time it's Lt.
-Dan running for office!"*
+*"Run Forest Run... but this time it's Danny Boy running for office!"*